grafana/agent/docs/rfcs/0007-multi-tenant-remote-write-in-flow.md

   * The value for the HTTP header could be a label value (e.g. a ```__tenant__``` label used for sharding), but how to we represent this in River config?
 We do not know what the label value is at the time of creating the config.
 Only the label name.
 * It’s a very generic feature and might complicate the code as the feature gets extended.
 We could try to manage this risk by having few and simple sharding policies.
 * We need to come up with a cleanup policy for unnecessary shards.
 Potentially this should be configurable.
+* Caching of series refs is per WAL, so if tenants have a lot of overlap with series, this can lead to ballooning memory usage.

 ### Solution 3 - A non-generic, tenant-specific configuration for the Agent